The best Black Friday fashion deals to shop right now

 Pandora moments heart clasp snake chain bracelet: Was £55, now £44, Pandora.net

-Before it launches its all-access Black Friday sale on 25 November, Pandora is offering 20 per cent off for members.
+Pandora is now offering 20 per cent off site-wide.
 Whether it’s a new necklace or a set of charms for a bracelet you’re after, there’s plenty to shop.
 This hand-finished sterling silver snake chain, which is one of Pandora’s bestselling bracelets, boasts a heart-shaped clasp and you can customise it with any number of the brand’s charms and clips.
 Or team it with other charm bracelets for a layered look.

 Missoma Axiom chain necklace: Was £179, now £134.25, Missoma.com